 Plum-Headed Parakeet Colors and Markings

 Plum-headed parakeets are a dimorphic species, so it is relatively easy to tell mature males and females apart by the color variants of their plumage.
 The body of both sexes is primarily green, with varying shades occurring on the breast, abdomen, back, and wings.
 Males have purplish-red heads that are outlined by a black ring around the neck.
 Females exhibit blue-gray feathers on their heads and lack the black neck stripe.
 Instead, many of them have yellow-tinged feathers around their necks.

 Because it has such a long tail, a plum-headed parakeet is best suited to a fairly large cage.
 A cage with a 24-inch-by-36-inch footprint and 36 inches in height is a minimum requirement.
 Bar spacing should be no more than 1/2 inch.
 Include a separate play gym containing toys within the cage, and another play gym separate from the cage for exercise periods.
 If you are keeping a pair of birds, provide them with a larger aviary enclosure.
 In an aviary setting, the plumb-headed is one of the few parrots that will happily coexist with non-competing birds, such as finches.

 Feeding the Plum-Headed Parakeet

 Plum-headed parakeets are very active birds in the wild, so in captivity, they must be provided with an area to exercise and play in.
 These birds should be allowed a minimum of three to four hours outside the cage each day, in a safe, bird-proofed play area.
-They should be supervised by their owners during this time to prevent accidents and injuries.
+Always supervise to prevent accidents and injuries.
 This time for exercise and interaction time is critical for keeping a plum-headed parakeet healthy and well socialized.

 Common Health Issues